-In partnership with the NSW Department of Education, we offer a Certificate in Language Teaching, Diploma in Language Teaching and Certificate in Leadership and Management, to support the development of teachers working in community languages schools.
+In partnership with the NSW Department of Education, to support the development of teachers working in community languages schools, we offer:

 These free programs are available to anyone teaching in NSW Department of Education-funded community language schools.
 They help teachers become more effective in the classroom, and offer qualifications for entry-level and experienced teachers as well as those in leadership positions such as principals and committee members.